Adrita-Khan/GRB-ML/README.md

 ## Objectives

-- **Explore Correlations**: Use ML techniques to uncover deeper correlations between observable quantities and cosmological parameters, standardizing GRBs as cosmological candles.
+* **Explore Correlations**: Use ML to identify correlations between observable quantities and cosmological parameters.
-- **Constrain Cosmological Parameters**: Using the correlations found, ML can help constrain key cosmological parameters, including the Hubble constant and dark energy density.
+* **Constrain Cosmological Parameters**: ML can help refine the measurement of Hubble constant and dark energy density.
-- **Improve Empirical Relations**: Develop tighter, more accurate relations that provide better standardization than existing Amati and Yonetoku relations.
+* **Improve Empirical Relations**: Develop better standardization relations than the current Amati and Yonetoku relations.
-- **Cross-validation**: Ensure robust model performance through comprehensive testing and validation procedures.
+* **Cross-validation**: Validate model performance using robust testing methods.